zulip/zulip/help/require-topics.md

 # Require topics in stream messages

-If a user sends a message without a topic, the message's topic is displayed as **(no topic)**.
+If a user sends a message without a topic, the message's topic is set to **"general chat"**.
 Administrators can configure whether stream messages must have a specified topic.

 ## Require topics in stream messages